prinx/rejoice-docs/current/session.md

 ## Session driver

 Rejoice supports two drivers for the sessions: file and database.
 They are basically where the session data will be saved.
-For file session, no extra work is required.
-For database session, you will need to provide the database configuratons.
+- For file session, no extra configuration is needed.
+- For database session, you will need to provide the database configuratons.

+No matter which driver you are using, interacting with the session is exactly the same.

-In the .env file:
+You can configure the session in the `.env` file:
 ```java
 SESSION_DRIVER=file
 ```